matn7/CS-Notes/src/main/java/compact/work.md

 **42. What is a filter chain in Envoy?**
 * A filter chain is an ordered set of filters applied to traffic.
 * Processing flow:
-  * Listener accepts connection
+  * Listener accepts connection.
-  * Matching filter chain selected
+  * Matching filter chain selected.
-  * Filters process traffic sequentially
+  * Filters process traffic sequentially.
-  * Traffic forwarded to upstream
+  * Traffic forwarded to upstream.
 * Examples of filters:
   * TLS inspector.
   * HTTP connection manager.